 Good marketers focus on accelerating first-party data collection through value exchanges that are tailored to customer motivations.
 Winning marketers build delightful experiences that allow customers to see the value of consenting to data collection beyond the initial incentive.

-One Fortune 200 travel and tourism company created a cutting-edge mobile app to incentivize customers to log in and stay logged in with contextual discounts and highly personalized rates.
+One Fortune 200 travel and tourism company created a cutting-edge mobile app to incentivise customers to log in and stay logged in with contextual discounts and highly personalised rates.
 That created a win-win scenario.

-3. Building a data-centric organization that respects privacy at all levels
+3. Building a data-centric organisation that respects privacy at all levels

 Good marketers communicate and champion data privacy.
-Great marketers reimagine their role in this space altogether.
+Great marketers reimagine their role in this space all together.

-Chief marketing officers are in a position to educate internal finance teams and the executive suite about the company’s privacy strategies and how, for instance, shifting from third-party to first-party data collection may impact their overall business.
-CMOs can own their organization’s data and build guardrails to ensure responsible access.
-And they can invest in long-term success by prioritizing durable tech solutions and measurement to make sure privacy is built from the ground up, with enough agility to respond to the evolving regulatory and industry practices.
+Chief marketing officers are in a position to educate internal finance teams and the executive suite about the company’s privacy strategies and how, for example, shifting from third-party to first-party data collection may impact their overall business.
+CMOs can own their organisation’s data and build guardrails to ensure responsible access.
+And they can invest in long-term success by prioritising durable tech solutions and measurement to make sure privacy is built from the ground up, with enough agility to respond to the evolving regulatory and industry practices.

 A Fortune 200 consumer packaged goods company gained enterprisewide buy-in and alignment on the criticality of data privacy and achieved 3X to 5X growth in advertising ROI.
 The result is more relevant ad experience, leading to a higher ROI.
 And customers are secure in their knowledge that their data is being responsibly used.